jhajagos/PreparedSource2OHDSI/map/prepared_source/synthea/docker/README.md

 ./generate_synthetic_covid 10000 # Generate 10000 patients
 ```
 This above script could be replaced to generate your specific synthetic patient data.
 Synthea has a large number
-of prebuilt modules plus the abilty to create your own: see
+of prebuilt modules plus the ability to create your own: see

 Parquet files:
 ```bash